jkoshy01/Matplotlib-Homework---The-Power-of-Plots/README.md

 * Create a scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen.

-* Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
-Plot the linear regression model on top of the previous scatter plot.
+* Then you will calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
+You will Plot the linear regression model on top of the previous scatter plot.

-* Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
+* Make sure you generated figures and tables and write at least three observations or inferences that can be made from the data.
 Include these observations at the top of notebook.

-Here are some final considerations:
+Here are some considerations:

-* You must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.
+* Maker sure you use the proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.

 * See the [starter workbook](Pymaceuticals/pymaceuticals_starter.ipynb) for help on what modules to import and expected format of the notebook.